Wandalen/willbe/README.md

 # willbe [![Build Status](https://travis-ci.org/Wandalen/willbe.svg?branch=master)](https://travis-ci.org/Wandalen/willbe)

-Utility to manage modules of modular systems
+Utility to manage modules of complex modular systems.

 ## What willbe is and what it is not